-KEYWORDS: Haemolysis, high-resolution computed tomography, pulmonary function, sickle cell disease dults with sickle cell disease (SCD) may develop sickle chronic lung disease (SCLD) [1].
-When deoxygenated, sickle haemoglobin (HbS) undergoes conformational changes; crystallised HbS molecules form a viscous solution within erythrocytes, "stiffening" them and changing them from their normal biconcave shape to a sickle shape, which is less deformable and subject to haemolysis.
+Adults with sickle cell disease (SCD) may develop sickle chronic lung disease [1].
+When deoxygenated, sickle haemoglobin (HbS) undergoes conformational changes, crystallised HbS molecules form a viscous solution within the erythrocyte, "stiffening" the red blood cells and changing it from its normal biconcave shape to a sickle shaped cell, which is less deformable and subject to haemolysis.
 The sickle cells occlude vessels causing vascular injury, especially to organs with sluggish circulation and in atelectatic areas of the lung.
 Cells that have sickled repeatedly become irreversibly sickled.
 Deoxygenation is maximal in the venous circulation and the sickle cells can cause extensive and progressive damage to the pulmonary vascular bed.
-Approximately 4% of SCD patients develop SCLD leading to end-stage respiratory failure, characterised by hypoxaemia, restrictive lung disease, cor pulmonale and chest radiograph evidence of diffuse lung abnormalties.
+Approximately 4% of SCD patients develop SCLD leading to end stage respiratory failure, characterised by hypoxaemia, restrictive lung disease, cor pulmonale and chest radiograph evidence of diffuse lung abnormalties.
 Pulmonary function tests are used to document the severity of lung disease in SCD, but some patients cannot successfully undertake such examinations.
-Recently, high-resolution computed tomography (HRCT) has been shown to be of value in the evaluation of patients with diffuse lung diseases [2-4].
-Whether HRCT assessment of the lungs of patients with SCD is useful, however, has rarely been explored.
-In one previous study [5], it was shown that \sim 40% of patients had evidence of interstitial disease on HRCT, but no significant relationships between the pulmonary function test results and HRCT abnormalities were demonstrated.
-The time interval between HRCT and pulmonary function testing, however, was large, with a range from 1 month to 1 yr.
-Thus, the aim of this study was to characterise and quantify any steady-state abnormalities on HRCT in patients with SCD and to determine whether they correlated with contemporaneously diagnosed lung function abnormalities.
+Recently, high resolution computed tomography (HRCT) has been shown to be of value in the evaluation of patients with diffuse lung diseases.
+[2, 3, 4] Whether HRCT assessment of the lungs of patients with SCD is useful, however, has rarely been explored.
+In one previous study [5] it was shown that approximately 40% of patients had evidence of interstitial disease on HRCT [5], but no significant relationships between the pulmonary function test results and HRCT abnormalities were demonstrated.
+The time interval between HRCT and pulmonary function testing, however, was large, with a range from one month to a year.
+Thus, the aim of this study was to characterise and quantify any steady state abnormalities on HRCT in patients with SCD and to determine whether they correlated with contemporaneously diagnosed lung function abnormalities.